terraform-azurerm-modules/terraform-azurerm-management-groups/README.md

 The input object has `type = any` for greater flexibility, including a mix and match of children and subscription ID lists at the same scope points.
 There is currently no use of type constraints or variable validation.

+The main key names map to the created Management Group `name` property.
+This cannot be changed once created.
+The `display_name` property can be optionally specified if you would like it to be different than the name.

 The output is a deep object with multiple nesting designed so that is can be used with expressions that are very human readable.
 See below for more details.

 ## Example Use